cringeyburger/credit-default-prediction/README.md

 This project was made for the Convolve4.0 competition where we had to determine the probability of a person defaulting on their credit.

-**NOTE:** I was limited by my hardware (and the cost of training models on cloud) T-T So I haven't properly tuned any of the hyperparameters and just random guessed most of them based on other people's work.
+**NOTE:** I was limited by my hardware (and the cost of training models on cloud) T-T

+So I haven't properly tuned any of the hyperparameters and just randomly guessed most of them based on other people's work.

 I recommend tuning the hyperparameters first, and then running the training and prediction modules by commenting them out, if you face the same problems as me.

-In the future I will come back to this repo to make it make it more approachable and easy to work with.
+In the future I will come back to this repo to add references, make it more approachable and easy and fun to run/work with.

 ### Insights Overview